wobsoriano/vue-stripe/docs/content/index.md

 Vue Stripe

 #description
-Vue components for Stripe.js and Elements with full TypeScript support.
+Vue components for Stripe.js and Elements.
+Integrate secure payment forms and accept payments in your Vue applications.

 #links
   :::u-button